 After the battle…it fell to my duty to search a given district for any dead or wounded soldiers there might be left, and to bring relief.
 Near an old brick dwelling I discovered a soldier in gray who seemed to be dead.
 Lying by his side was a noble dog, with his head flat upon his master’s neck.
 As I approached, the dog raised his eyes to me good-naturedly, and began wagging his tail; but he did not change his position.
 The fact that the animal did not growl, that he did not move, but, more than all, the intelligent, joyful expression of his face, convinced me that the man was only wounded, which proved to be the case.
 A bullet had pierced his throat, and faint from the loss of blood, he had fallen down where he lay.
 His dog had actually stopped the bleeding from the wound by laying his head across it!
 Whether this was casual or not, I cannot say.
 But the shaggy coat of the faithful creature was completely matted with his master’s blood.

 Historical portrayals of animals in the Civil War have continued to emerge in film, digital exhibitions, and sculpture, as well as literature.
-Perhaps, though, today’s ongoing shifts in animals’ status throughout society will also bring an increased frequency in their historical portrayals being viewed collectively, and less in isolation.
-This broadening perspective might highlight more of the interplay and subtleties among historical images, ranging, as I have discussed here using Chancellorsville and Fredericksburg examples, from differences in the reception of the same animal sounds, crucial shifts in the behavior of the same type of animal (mules pulling wagons vs. mules carrying cases and bundles), to perceived distinctions in the treatment of veterans.
+Perhaps, though, today’s ongoing shifts in animals’ status throughout society will also bring an increased frequency in their portrayals during Civil War battles being viewed collectively, and less in isolation.
+Such a widening of perspective perspective might include bringing to battlefields recent scholarship in the fields of historical animal studies and environmental history.
+We might, also, highlight the interplay and subtleties among historical images.
+These range, as I have discussed here using Chancellorsville and Fredericksburg examples, from differences in the reception of the same animal sounds, crucial shifts in the behavior of the same type of animal (mules pulling wagons vs. mules carrying cases and bundles), to perceived distinctions in the treatment of veterans.
 Also, a wider perspective could better illuminate animals’ roles as definers of history as well as participants in it–as collective symbols in addition to individual actors.
 Studying war, with all its revealing extremes, seems ideal for exploring the hazy borderland between people and animals.

 Noel G. Harrison